vivekdhir77/Universe-Making/README.md

 ## 💻 Enigma CS MU CLUB - Mini Python Project Series 💻

 ## Introduction
-'Making Universe' is a simple yet creative game based on mixing and combining elements.
+'Universe Making' is a simple yet creative game based on mixing and combining elements.
 Once elements are combined, new ones will be created.